caramelomartins/website/content/fixed/code.md

 [dotfiles](https://github.com/caramelomartins/dotfiles) are the .files, scripts and environment setup used in my Ubuntu machine.

+### Decentralized Applications

+[Blocked](https://github.com/caramelomartins/Blocked) is a Python implementation of an Access Control application, for Educational Certificates, based on Hyperledger Sawtooth.

 ### Documentation

 [CFDocs](https://cfdocs.org/) is a repository that holds documentation for the ColdFusion Markup Language.
 Since I had the need to learn the language I have contributed with some documents to the project.
 I did this because I used the website as a source of knowledge and wanted to give back.